How do I use this website?

 2. To search for a particular PLACE, click on ‘Search by places’.
 This will show a list of all the sites recorded so far, ordered in ascending alphabetical order (A-Z) by county.
 Sort by ‘Site ascending’ to see all the sites in a particular city or town.

 3. To search for members of a particular REGIMENT or SERVICE (e.g. Connaught Rangers, Irish Merchant Service, United States forces, civilians) click on ‘Search by Regiments/Services’.
 You will see a list in alphabetical order of all those on the inventory.
 Click on one to see the names of all those in this category.
-You can then click on the place, to see the building or surroundings, or on the memorial itself.
+Having chosen a person's name, you can then click on the place, to see the building or surroundings, or on the memorial itself.

 N.B.
-There is a problem with those who transferred from one regiment or service to another, as the search will identify only the first regiment or service.
+For those who transferred from one regiment or service to another, e.g. Royal Engineers to Royal Flying Corps, the search will identify only the last regiment or service.
+The previous regiment of each person will be shown below the final one, however.

 * To search for the members of a particular regiment who served in a particular war, go to the ‘Persons’ page, and choose the regiment and war, leaving the ‘Name’ box blank.
 Click on ‘Go’.